 Suggestions to Architects and Developers

-Architects and developers who are seriously interested in maximizing performance should consider the following.
+Architects and developers who are seriously interested in maximizing performance should

 Use HTTP Compression